Team-Nutshell/nutshellengine-docs/_sources/types/JSON/Node/index.rst.txt

 	  - Sets the value of a String Node.
 	* - :doc:`/types/JSON/Node/setBoolean/index`
 	  - Sets the value of a Boolean Node.
-	* - :doc:`/types/JSON/Node/to_string/index`
-	  - Converts the JSON to a string.

 .. toctree::
 	:hidden: